13thdemarch/b660m-aorus-pro-hackintosh/README.md

 - CSM Support: **Disabled**
 - Secure Boot: **Disabled** (Secure Boot will be disabled by default, but good to check)

-## config.plist
-- There are 2 types of config.plist file.
-Depend on what GPU are you using, please grab the correct config.plist file.
-Default is for Navi graphic card.

 ## USB Mapping

 ![USB](./ss/usb.png)